zzzprojects/docs/entityframeworkcore.com/pages/saving-data/saving-data-changetracker.md

 }
 ```

-The entities are not being tracked by an existing DbContext instance are also called disconnected entities.
+Entities that are not being tracked by an existing DbContext instance are also called disconnected entities.

 ### Modified